remix-run/remix/.changeset/remove-unstable-postcss.md

 "@remix-run/testing": major
 ---

 Remove `unstable_postcss` option.
-PostCSS is now supported automatically.
+CSS files are now automatically processed using PostCSS if `postcss.config.js` is present.
+If needed, this feature can be disabled by setting the `postcss` option to `false` in `remix.config.js`.